tom-jod/HeavyBall/README.md

 # HeavyBall

+> [!IMPORTANT]
+> The SOAP implementation was broken until 0.9.0.
+Please upgrade to 0.9.0 or later.

 A simple package of efficient optimizers

 The goal is not to thrive for completeness, full maintenance or abstraction, but instead to provide a simple largely static alternative to `torch.optim` with more and better optimizers.

-Currently (2024-11-08, 0.7.4), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.
+Currently (2024-11-08, 0.9.0), the recommended optimizer is `PrecondSchedulePaLMForeachSOAP`.

 ## Features